svitlanavyn/OMS-KVM/README.md

 2. geerlingguy.java role
 3. Builded war-file of OMS app (in my case it's already uploaded to Nexus Repository Manager, its url is written in tomcat-deploy.yml)

-Before performing next actions you need to rewrite inventory path in ansible.cfg and add vars.tf script in OMS-libvirt directory.
+Before performing next actions you need to rewrite inventory path in ansible.cfg and add vars.tf script to OMS-libvirt directory.

 Example of vars.tf: